gijit/gi/README.md

 Of course minor tweaks had to be made to allow statements and expressions at global scope.
-Happily, from our experience adding the same provisions to gopherJS, we knew these were relatively minor changes.
+Happily, from our experience adding the same provisions to GopherJS, we knew these were relatively minor changes.
 See the updated demo transcript below in this readme for a multi-line function definition taking effect.